fredrik-rose/AdventOfCode2023/README.md

 ## Algorithms

+### Dynamic Programming

+Dynamic programming is basically memoization.
+If a certain state occurs several times we can cache the result and instantly get the result instead of computing it multiple times.
+The import part is to find what the state is and what to include, if the state space is too large DP might not be feasible.
+It is also important that we actually encounters the same state several times for DP to have an affect.
+See day 12 for an example.

+### Backtracking

+Backtracking incrementally builds the solution and abandons a certain part as soon as it doesn't fulfill the constraints.
+See day 12 for an example where the current path is abandon as soon as the solution does not follow the rules.

 ### Intervals/Ranges

 Instead of processing each element one by one try to find a group that is processed in the equally.